tifftruong/hw2/README.md

 have: 5
 ...
 ```

+Note that, depending how you remove punctuation, you *may* have a blank entry.
+That's okay!
+So is getting rid of it.
+Numbers will also count as words.

 ## Part 8: Counting word frequency in posts or replies
 For this part, write a function, `wordFreq()`, that will return the word frequency in either posts or replies as a dictionary